novnc/websockify/README.md

   wrapping the socket if the data starts with '\x16' or '\x80' (indicating SSL).

-* Flash security policy: websockify detects flash security policy requests (again by sniffing the first packet) and answers with an appropriate flash security policy response (and then closes the port).
-This means no separate flash security policy server is needed for supporting the flash WebSockets fallback emulator.

 * Session recording: This feature that allows recording of the traffic sent and received from the client to a file using the `--record` option.

-* Mini-webserver: websockify can detect and respond to normal web requests on the same port as the WebSockets proxy and Flash security policy.
+* Mini-webserver: websockify can detect and respond to normal web requests on the same port as the WebSockets proxy.
 This functionality is activated with the `--web DIR` option where DIR is the root of the web directory to serve.

 * Wrap a program: see the "Wrap a Program" section below.